Prior to the Hunt

 - Covid-19 mask

-- To help ensure successful hunts and retrievals, PVR guides will notify hunters regarding property boundaries and steep, gnarly areas to avoid.
+- To help ensure successful hunts and retrievals, guides will notify hunters regarding property boundaries and steep, gnarly areas to avoid.

-- Hunter is responsible for knowing and obeying all MT hunting regulations; including legal shooting light and correctly tagging their animal.
+- Hunter is responsible for knowing and obeying all MT FWP hunting regulations; including legal shooting light and correctly tagging their animal.